Chouvic/bo_framework/README.md

 ### Default Settings:

 In language_model, the default command will run the Penn TreeBank model to tune learning rate (0.0001, 1) with 2 hidden layers, 50 hidden units, 20 epochs of training, 20 evaluations of functions (bo epochs).
-More details of default settings is in language_model/utils/pennflags.py
+More details of default settings can be found in language_model/utils/pennflags.py

 python bo_penn_tree_bank.py

 In epilepsy_prediction model, the following command will run the lstm model to tune learning rate (0.0001, 0.1) with 2 hidden layers, 200 hidden units, 20 epochs of training, 20 evaluations of functions (bo epochs).
-More details of default settings is in epilepsy_prediciton/utils/lstmflags.py.
+More details of default settings can be found in epilepsy_prediciton/utils/lstmflags.py.

 python gpyoptflaglstm.py